jnv/ansible-role-unattended-upgrades/README.md

     * Default: `false`
 * `unattended_automatic_reboot_time`: Automatically reboot system if any upgraded package requires it, at the specific time (_HH:MM_) instead of immediately after the upgrade.
     * Default: `false`
+* `unattended_update_days`: Set the days of the week that updates should be applied.
+The days can be specified as localized abbreviated or full names.
+Or as integers where "0" is Sunday, "1" is Monday etc. Example: `{"Mon";"Fri"};`
+    * Default: disabled
 * `unattended_ignore_apps_require_restart`: unattended-upgrades won't automatically upgrade some critical packages requiring restart after an upgrade (i.e. there is `XB-Upgrade-Requires: app-restart` directive in their debian/control file).
 With this option set to `true`, unattended-upgrades will upgrade these packages regardless of the directive.
     * Default: `false`
 * `unattended_verbose`: Define verbosity level of APT for periodic runs.
 The output will be sent to root.